teal-language/tl/docs/tutorial.md

 ## Installing tl

-To run tl, you need a Lua environment.
+To run tl, the Teal compiler, you need a Lua environment.
 Install Lua and LuaRocks (methods vary according to your operating system), and then run

 ```
 luarocks install tl